MagicStack/asyncpg/README.rst

 - The time from receiving the response from PostgreSQL server until `Connection.fetch()` returns is ~20x less.
 This is because we avoid the overhead of dealing with Python objects in the result.
 - We return `ravel()`-ed indexes of nulls while writing NaN-s/NaT-s at the corresponding places in the array.
+- There is an option to return data by column vs. by row.

-**asyncpg-rkt** ensures the best performance when there are thousands of rows returned and the field types map to numpy.
+**asyncpg-rkt** provides the best performance when there are thousands of rows returned and the field types map to numpy.

+Read the blog post with the introduction.

-asyncpg requires Python 3.7 or later and is supported for PostgreSQL versions 9.5 to 14.
+asyncpg-🚀 requires Python 3.7 or later and is supported for PostgreSQL versions 9.5 to 14.
 Older PostgreSQL versions or other databases implementing the PostgreSQL protocol *may* work, but are not being actively tested.